Wigner dynamics for quantum gases under inhomogeneous gain and loss processes with dephasing: General framework

 In principle, the solution of Eq. \eqref{corr_mat_ev} gives everything necessary to extrapolate the time-evolved spatial density of particles.
 The same goes for the particle occupation in Fourier space, by taking the unitary transformation

 However, providing a simple physical description of the density evolution in this dissipative process is generally difficult.
 For this reason, our goal is to build a one-to-one map between the correlation matrix and a new real-valued function; hopefully, this will give us the insight to create a simple picture starting from the new equation of motion.
+The accuracy of such a picture will be tested by comparing the provided results with the exact microscopic dynamics \eqref{corr_mat_ev}.

 In this view, the well-known Wigner function will play a key role in this work; it is defined as